bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/react2.md

 > _because JSX is a syntactic extension of JavaScript, you can actually write JavaScript directly within JSX_

-> _include the code you want to be treated as JavaScript within curly braces: { ‘this is treated as JavaScript code’ }_
+> _include the code you want to be treated as JavaScript within curly braces: { 'this is treated as JavaScript code’ }_

 > _JSX code must be compiled into JavaScript_

-> _under the hood the challenges are calling ReactDOM.render (JSX, document.getElementById(‘root’))_
+> _under the hood the challenges are calling ReactDOM.render (JSX, document.getElementById('root’))_

 > _One important thing to know about nested JSX is that it must return a single element._